-The personal information in the Care Portal is used to ensure that health and care staff involved in your care have accurate and up to date information so they can assess and improve the quality and type of care you receive.
+The personal information in the Lincolnshire Care Record is used to ensure that health and care staff involved in your care have accurate and up to date information so they can assess and improve the quality and type of care you receive.

-Access to the Care Portal is strictly controlled.
+Access to the care record is strictly controlled.
 A full audit trail is maintained to track who is accessing your personal information.
 Your personal information will not be shared with any third party organisations.

-If you do not want your personal information to be viewed by health and care staff in the Care Portal you will need to complete an Opt Out Form.
+If you do not want your personal information to be viewed by health and care staff in the Lincolnshire Care Record you will need to complete an Opt Out Form.